Hermann Weyl: Distribution of eigenvalues

-In 1911 Weyl published Über die asymptotische Verteilung der Eigenwerte (On the asymptotic distribution of eigenvalues) in which he proved that the eigenvalues of the Laplacian in the compact domain are distributed according to the so-called Weyl law.
+In 1911 Weyl published Über die asymptotische Verteilung der Eigenwerte (On the asymptotic distribution of eigenvalues) in which he proved that the eigenvalues of the Laplacian in a compact domain are distributed according to the so-called Weyl law.
 In 1912 he suggested a new proof, based on variational principles.
 Weyl returned to this topic several times, considered elasticity system and formulated the Weyl conjecture.
 These works started an important domain—asymptotic distribution of eigenvalues—of modern analysis.

 Geometric foundations of manifolds and physics

 In 1913, Weyl published Die Idee der Riemannschen Fläche (The Concept of a Riemann Surface), which gave a unified treatment of Riemann surfaces.
 In it Weyl utilized point set topology, in order to make Riemann surface theory more rigorous, a model followed in later work on manifolds.
 He absorbed L. E. J. Brouwer's early work in topology for this purpose.

 Weyl, as a major figure in the Göttingen school, was fully apprised of Einstein's work from its early days.
-He tracked the development of relativity physics in his Raum, Zeit, Materie (Space, Time, Matter) from 1918, reaching a 4th edition in 1922.
+He tracked the development of relativity physics in his Raum, Zeit, Materie (Space, Time, Matter) from 1918, which reached its 4th edition in 1922.
 In 1918, he introduced the notion of gauge, and gave the first example of what is now known as a gauge theory.
 Weyl's gauge theory was an unsuccessful attempt to model the electromagnetic field and the gravitational field as geometrical properties of spacetime.
 The Weyl tensor in Riemannian geometry is of major importance in understanding the nature of conformal geometry.
-In 1929, Weyl introduced the concept of the vierbein into general relativity.